JakobBruenker/monadic-bang/README.md

 So, broadly speaking, the order in which things are bound is top-to-bottom (statement-wise), inside-out, and left-to-right.

-This can be important when the order of effects matters - though if order does matter, `!` might not be the clearest way to express things.
+This can be important when the order of effects matters - though as mentioned above, if order *does* matter, `!` might not be the clearest way to express things.

 `!` will only bubble up to the nearest `do`-block.
 To illustrate: